tkw1536/historic-texlive-docker/README.md

 # texlive-docker

 This repository contains docker images that contain a specific TexLive and Perl versions.
-All images are based on debian trixe.
+Newer images are based on debian trixe, older images are based on older Debian Versions.
 The image was originally intended to be used only with [LaTeXML](https://github.com/brucemiller/LaTeXML) tests, but are general purpose.

 Supported TexLive Versions: